Eurovision Song Contest 2019: Final

-Madonna performed "Like a Prayer", "Dark Ballet" and "Future" as an interval act in the final.

 The final took place on 18 May 2019 at 22:00 IDT (21:00 CEST).
 Twenty-six countries participated in the final, with all forty-one participating countries eligible to vote.
 The running order for the final was published on 17 May 2019.
+The Netherlands won with 498 points.
+Italy came second with 472 points, with Russia, Switzerland, Sweden, Norway (which won the televote), North Macedonia (which won the jury vote), Azerbaijan, Australia, and Iceland completing the top ten.
+Spain, Israel, Belarus, Germany, and the United Kingdom occupied the bottom five positions.